 Did I really need this lens?
 Was I only interested in it because of the price?
-How often do I really put the intended body cap on our camera?Those were the question I kept asking myself as I added and deleted this lens from my cart.
-I'll admit, it isn't the most practical lens, especially since it's a focal length (and aperture) that's covered by just about all my zoom lenses, but when you factor in its price... and mainly it's size, it's hard to convince yourself that it's not worth the pickup.
+How often do I really put the intended body cap on our camera?Those were the question I kept asking myself as I added and deleted Olympus BCL from my cart.
+I'll admit, it isn't the most practical lens, especially since it's a focal length (and aperture) that is covered by just about all my zoom lenses, but when you factor in its price... and mainly it's size, it's hard to convince yourself that it's not worth the pickup.

 This lens is extremely thin, it's legit the same size as a body cap.
 With that being said I'm impressed by everything Olympus was able to do when designing it (will talk more about that later).
 The lens has 3 glass elements (which is impressive) and is made out of complete plastic.
 I doubt this lens can take much of a drop, but it's so cheap that if it did accidentally fall you wouldn't be too upset.
 The reflective metal strip on the front of the lens is rather appealing, it makes the lens look less inexpensive.
 There's not much beyond that...

-The Olympus 15mm BCL is available for purchase at Amazon.
+The Olympus 15mm BCL is available for purchase on Amazon.

 Like the First Impression's series?